 - For even fluffier meatballs, soak the breadcrumbs in 3 tablespoon of whipped cream.

 - To make meatballs the same size, use a small ice cream scooper or tablespoon-size measuring spoon.
 You want the meatballs to be about 1-inch (1 oz.) in size.
-Place all the meat scoops on a baking sheet, and then roll each with your hands into a ball.
-Makes the process much quicker!
+Place all the meat scoops on a baking sheet, then roll each with your hands into a ball.
+It makes the process much quicker!

-- For food safety, meatballs should reach at least 160°F (72°C) of internal temperature.
-You'll love this thermometer because it reads the temperature super quick!
+- For food safety, meatballs should reach at least 160°F (72°C) of internal temperature; I love this thermometer because it reads the temperature super quickly!

 - Can't find lingonberry jam?
 Substitute it with red or black currant jam.